University of North Carolina School of the Arts

 Lower-income families (under $30K)

-Students in the 0-30000 income bracket pay $3,165 net price per year -- approximately $12,660 over four years.
+Students in the 0-30000 income bracket pay $3,165 net price per year - approximately $12,660 over four years.
 The 30001-48000 bracket pays $7,828.
-These are among the lowest net prices in this batch for any conservatory-level institution, reflecting the North Carolina public university mission.
+These are among the lowest net prices in our dataset for any conservatory-level institution, reflecting the North Carolina public university mission.
 For low-income students with genuine professional arts talent, UNCSA at $3,000-$8,000 per year is the most affordable route to conservatory training available at this level of instruction quality.

 Middle-income families ($30K-$110K)